vvswift/RedTeam-Arsenal/README.md

 </p>
 Comprehensive collection of tools, scripts, and techniques for conducting red team operations and adversary simulations.
 All the tools in this repository are a collection that continues to grow, the author's contacts are listed on the inside of each tool if possible.
 This project is intended for security researchers and students.
-All tools in this repository are constantly being updated.
-The authors contact information is provided on the inside of each tool, where possible.

   ---